CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 # User Stories

-- A user needs to be able to configure the simulator through a menu option (TODO)

-Estimate: 1 hour

 - A user need to be notified when a device change occurs so that they know what changes are made to it (TODO)

 Estimate: 40 minutes

-- A user needs the program save configuration information to a text file so that they can define rules for it (DONE)
+- A user needs the program save configuration information to a text file so that they can define rules for it (TODO)

 Estimate: 2 hours